Skip to main content

 Socket Authentication

 Authenticating web socket connections is crucial for securing real-time applications.
-Hyper-fetch provides a straightforward way to handle socket authentication, allowing you to pass authentication data during the initial connection and update it dynamically when needed.
+Hyper-fetch provides a straightforward way to handle socket authentication by passing credentials through query parameters during the initial connection handshake.
 This guide will walk you through the process of setting up and managing authentication for your socket connections.

 What you'll learn

-1. How to provide initial authentication data when creating a socket instance.
+1. How to provide initial authentication data using query parameters when creating a socket instance.

 2. How to dynamically update authentication details for a live socket connection.